Regine Velasquez: 1994–1998: Listen Without Prejudice and My Love Emotion

 Velasquez released her fifth studio album Listen Without Prejudice in 1994.
 She worked with songwriters, including Glenn Medeiros, Trina Belamide, and John Laudon.
 The album was released in several countries in Southeast and East Asia, including China, Hong Kong, Indonesia, Malaysia, Singapore, Taiwan, and Thailand.
 The album's lead single "In Love with You" features Cantonese singer Jacky Cheung.
 Gonzales commended the record's themes and said, "Cheung's presence on the duet had much to do with the overseas success".
-The album had sold more than 700,000 copies worldwide, including 100,000 in the Philippines, making it the best-selling album of Velasquez's career to date.
+The album had sold more than 700,000 copies worldwide, including 100,000 in the Philippines, making it Velasquez's best-selling album to date.

 Velasquez's sixth studio album My Love Emotion was released in 1995.
 The title track, which was written by Southern Sons vocalist Phil Buckle, was described by Gonzales as a "triumph [and] an outstanding vehicle, containing a strong melody and hook in the chorus".
 The album made a combined regional and domestic sales of 250,000 copies.

-For her seventh studio album Retro (1996), Velasquez recorded cover versions of popular music of the 1970s and 1980s from artists including Donna Summer, Foreigner, and The Carpenters.
-The album's only original track, "Fly", is credited to Earth, Wind & Fire members Maurice White, Al McKay, and Allee Willis because the song interpolates the melody of their single "September".
+For her seventh studio album Retro (1996), Velasquez recorded cover versions of popular music of the 1970's and 1980's from artists including Donna Summer, Foreigner, and the Carpenters.
+The album's only original track, "Fly", is credited to Earth, Wind & Fire members Maurice White, Al McKay, and Allee Willis, because the song interpolates the melody of their single "September".
 Velasquez left PolyCosmic in 1998, and signed a six-album contract with the MJF Company.
 That year, her ninth studio album Drawn was released.
 MJF head Mark J. Feist wrote and produced most of the tracks, including the lead single "How Could You Leave".
 Drawn sold more than 40,000 copies and was awarded a platinum certification within two weeks of its release.